Lepton polarization dependent angular observables and the polarization asymmetries in the four-fold $\Lambda_b \rightarrow \Lambda(\rightarrow N \pi) \ell^+\ell^-$ decay: Introduction

-With this motivation, one of the key objective of this study is to systematically analyze the impact of final-state lepton polarization on the four-fold differential decay distribution in the $\Lambda_b \to \Lambda\left(\to N\pi\right)\ell^{+}\ell^{-}$ decay, with unpolarized initial-state $\Lambda_b$.
+With this motivation, one of the key objectives of this study is to systematically analyze the impact of final-state lepton polarization on the four-fold differential decay distribution in the $\Lambda_b \to \Lambda\left(\to N\pi\right)\ell^{+}\ell^{-}$ decay, with unpolarized initial-state $\Lambda_b$.
 Previously, lepton polarization effects and the polarization asymmetry observables, such as the single and double lepton polarization asymmetries and the corresponding polarized lepton forward-backward asymmetries in the $\Lambda_b \to \Lambda\ell^{+}\ell^{-}$ decay have been studied \cite{Aslam:2008hp, Aliev:2002hj, Bashiry:2007pd, Aliev:2004yf, Aliev:2012ac}, but to our knowledge, a complete analysis of the four-fold decay $\Lambda_b \to \Lambda\left(\to N\pi\right)\ell^{+}\ell^{-}$, with lepton polarization effects, is missing.
-In this context, we derive the three four-fold angular decay distributions which appear when one of the final state leptons is longitudinally, normally or transversely polarized.
+In this context, we use the lattice QCD $\Lambda_b \to \Lambda$ form factors from \cite{Detmold:2016pkz} and, instead of considering a single four-fold decay distribution with unpolarized leptons, derive the three separate four-fold angular decay distributions which appear when one of the final state leptons is longitudinally, normally or transversely polarized.
 To achieve this goal, for the three polarizations of the final state lepton, we systematically identify the additional angular coefficients that emerge relative to the unpolarized leptons case.
 We find that for the longitudinal polarization case, the structure of the four-fold angular distribution remains the same as in the unpolarized distribution case.
 However, the helicity amplitudes contributions that appear when the lepton is longitudinally polarized are encapsulated in the different angular coefficients of the distribution.
 In contrast to the longitudinal polarization case, the contributions of normal and transverse polarization of the lepton modify the structure of the four-fold angular decay distributions along with the introduction of some new additional angular coefficients.
 The analytical expressions of all these polarized and unpolarized angular coefficients, including the lepton mass effects, are obtained in terms of both the helicity and transversity amplitudes.

 In addition, for a given polarization, we also examine the separate contributions from the lepton spin $+1/2$ and $-1/2$ states on various angular observables in the four-body decay process \( \Lambda_b \rightarrow \Lambda (\rightarrow N \pi) \mu^+ \mu^- \).
 Furthermore, to compare the variation in the polarized and unpolarized angular observables, we have plotted them together against the square of the momentum transfer $q^2$.
 For this purpose, we adopted the following strategy in this work: